A guide to WMS vendor implementation services

 If you Google “WMS implementation services” you might be surprised that most of the top results are from third-party companies.
 That means your preferred WMS vendor may have some competition when it comes to implementing their WMS in your warehouse.

 That’s a little daunting, especially coming on the heels of the even harder choice: which WMS to choose.
-So, here’s a quick look at some benefits and considerations of implementing via the WMS vendor as well as some of their third-party partners.
+So, here’s a detailed guide on the benefits and considerations of implementing a WMS directly through your vendor versus using third-party implementation services.

-The easiest place to start is by looking for implementation from the person who owns the WMS you like.
+The easiest place to start is by reaching out to the vendor who owns the WMS you like.
 These vendors are knowledgeable and have standard agreements for WMS implementation as well as ongoing support.

-Large vendors tend to have a variety of configuration tools that allow for faster integration and implementation if you don’t have a lot of custom development.
-They also know their system the best and being their direct customer may get you access to the best reps, developers, or even features before they’re generally available.
+Large vendors often have various configuration tools that allow for faster integration and implementation—especially if you don’t require a lot of custom development.
+Because they know their system best, they may give you access to top-tier representatives, developers, and even beta features before they’re widely available.

-If you’re using other industry-standard software, the WMS vendor may have an existing relationship with that platform’s provider — this seems especially common with ERPs.
-This relationship can sometimes give you discounts or improved integration support, which can make the WMS vendor a reliable choice.
+If you're using other industry-standard software, such as an ERP system, your WMS vendor might have an established relationship with that platform’s provider.
+This can sometimes lead to discounts or seamless integration, which makes choosing the vendor a reliable option.

 So, if you’ve found a WMS you like, take a moment to shop around.